remisiki/ClusterDE/reference/calcNullPval.md

     A matrix (genes x cells), or a list of such matrices representing synthetic null data.
 If not a list, it will be coerced to a list.

+  - spatial\_coords:

+    A data frame, should contain two columns representing X and Y coordinates if using spatial data.
+Default is NULL.

   - normalize: